bssayla/location-voitures-AngularJs-and-firebase/README.md

+# Important
-# Remplace it with your own config in all environments files
+### Remplace it with your own config in all environments files
 ```js
 yourFirebaseConfig: {
         apiKey: "apikey",